rderooy/dosbox-x-wiki/Home.md

 * **-noautoexec**
 Skips the [autoexec] section of the loaded configuration file.
 * **-exit**
-Exit after executing the [autoexec] section of the loaded configuration file.
+Exits after executing the [autoexec] section of the loaded configuration file.
 * **-c [command string]**
 Execute this command in addition to the [autoexec] section of the loaded configuration file.
 Make sure to surround the command in quotes to cover spaces.
 * **-break-start**